Let’s Review the Most Common Reasons Why You Would Have To Call For HVAC Service

 At times, your HVAC system shuts off on its own.
 When you notice your dual-split system periodically shutting down, it is not a friendly ghost playing tricks on you.
 Blowing fuses and tripping circuit breakers cause the system to shut off.

-Dirty filters cause the blower and evaporator to overwork, resulting in recurring fuse blowing and breaker tripping.
+Dirty air filters cause the blower and evaporator to overwork, resulting in recurring fuse blowing and breaker tripping.
 An overworked blower drives up your power bills and affects heating.
 Consider replacing your air filters if the problem recurs.

 A Noisy HVAC